Hit drama Bodyguard heads to China

 Madden played a protection officer guarding Hawes’s character in the ratings juggernaut, created by Jed Mercurio.

-Produced by ITV studios for BBC One, it is expected to return for a second series in the UK.
+Produced by World Productions, part of ITV Studios, for BBC One, it is expected to return for a second series in the UK

 ITV Studios global entertainment managing director Ruth Berry said the show will air on streaming service platform Huanxi, which has films and TV dramas produced domestically and from abroad.